Viktor Glondys

 In 1932 he became bishop of the Evangelical Church of the Augsburg Confession.
-He quickly started addressing the matters of autonomy for the church and school institutions, and eventually, he permitted "cohabitation" to happen to prevent damage, letting Nazis start to be accepted in church leadership.
-In 1934, during a meeting of the volksrat, a fallout happened between him and the Nazis, to which he revealed the existence of their plans to undermine the church.
+He quickly started addressing the matters of autonomy for the church and school institutions.
+He eventually allowed Nazis to be accepted into church leadership.
+In 1934, during a meeting of the volksrat, or a People's Council of ethnic Germans, a fallout happened between him and the Nazis, upon which he revealed the existence of their plans to undermine the church.
 After a split in the self-help movement, Glondys started supporting the moderate factions of the Nazis in a concordat.
-By 1938, the Nazis gained a majority in the consistory, to which Glondys immediately shifted to aligning himself with völkisch rhetoric and joining the National Renaissance Front.
+By 1938, the Nazis gained a majority in the consistory, upon which Glondys immediately shifted to aligning himself with völkisch rhetoric and joining the National Renaissance Front.
 In 1939, he made another controversial decision against the Nazis, stating that he alone made ecclesiastical decisions and that no party disciplined the church.
 This eventually led to the new Volksgruppenführer of Romania, Andreas Schmidt, pressuring him to withdraw from the church, which he did in 1941.
 After this, he went to work at the Lutheran Academy and started promoting anti-Nazi works and interpretations of the bible, but in 1944 the Romanian coup d'état happened and the Nazi consistory was overthrown.
 It was agreed upon that Glondys would return to the post of bishop.
 During this brief period as bishop, Glondys tried to push a viewpoint to the government that the ethnic Germans were forced to, under moral duress, to cooperate with the Nazis, including in memoranda.
 However, the Soviet Control Commission demanded that Glondys be removed from office for being sympathetic toward Hitler, and so he was again forced into retirement in February 1945.
 From then on, he kept a relatively minor profile before dying in 1949.